-Information that has been exchanged between the Child Protection Watch Team agencies to date has been exchanged with the consent of the registrable person, so agencies have not been relying on section 19BA and thus have not been in breach of the legislation.
-Schedule 2 to the bill contains changes to the Child Protection (Offenders Prohibition Orders) Act 2004.
-This Act commenced in July 2005 fulfilling an election commitment made by this Government in 2003 to give officers in the NSW Police Force additional powers to monitor and restrict the conduct and behaviour of high-risk offenders against children who are on the Child Protection Register.
-Police can apply to a Local Court for an order to prevent registrable persons from engaging in specific behaviour when there is a reasonable cause to believe the behaviour poses a risk to the sexual safety or life of a child, or children generally.
+Schedule 2 of the bill contains changes to the Child Protection (Offenders Prohibition Orders) Act 2004.
+This Act commenced in July 2005, fulfilling an election commitment made by this Government in 2003 to give New South Wales Police Force officers additional powers to monitor and restrict the conduct and behaviour of high-risk offenders against children who are on the Child Protection Register.
+Police can apply to a Local Court for an order to prevent registrable persons from engaging in specific behaviour where there is a reasonable cause to believe the behaviour poses a risk to the sexual safety or life of a child, or children generally.
+This bill introduces a new type of order under that Act, a Contact Prohibition Order, so that police can prevent a registrable person from contacting a specified co-offender or victim.

-This bill introduces a new type of order under that Act-a contact prohibition order-so that police can prevent a registrable person from contacting a specified co-offender or victim.
-Centrelink was recently criticised in the media for allegedly putting Dennis Ferguson into contact with his co-offender Alexandria Brookes.
-However, currently there is no general legislative restriction on a registrable person contacting a co-offender.
-Similarly, there is no general legislative restriction on a registrable person contacting a victim.
-Prohibiting association with a specified person or class of persons can be issued on sentence under the Crimes (Sentencing Procedure) Act, as a condition of an extended supervision order [ESO] under the Crimes (Serious Sex Offenders) Act, or of a child protection prohibition order [CPPO] under the Child Protection (Offender Prohibition Orders) Act.
+Centrelink was recently criticised in the media for allegedly putting Dennis Ferguson into contact with his cooffender Alexandria Brookes.
+However, there is currently no legislative restriction on a registrable person contacting a co-offender.
+Similarly, there is no legislative restriction on a registrable person contacting a victim.
+Prohibiting association with a specified person or class of persons can be issued on sentence under the Crimes (Sentencing Procedure) Act as a condition of an Extended Supervision Order [ESO] under the Crimes (Serious Sex Offenders) Act, or of a Child Protection Prohibition Order [CPPO] under the Child Protection (Offender Prohibition Orders) Act.

-The new contact prohibition order will complement the existing options for prohibiting associations by allowing police to prohibit registrable persons who are living in the community and who are not the subject of an ESO or a CPPO from contacting particular individuals who are their co-offenders or victims.
-A contact prohibition order will be granted by a Local Court on application from the Commissioner of Police when the commissioner has reasonable grounds to suspect that the registrable person will seek to contact the specified victim or co-offender.
-If the contact prohibition order is breached the registrable person will face a penalty of 12 months imprisonment, 50 penalty units, or both.
-Section 16D of the Act specifies that contact prohibition orders cannot be issued to restrict contact with a close family of a registrable person unless the court considers that there are exceptional circumstances that make this necessary.
+The new Contact Prohibition Order will complement the existing options for prohibiting associations by allowing police to prohibit a registrable person who is living in the community and is not the subject of an Extended Supervision Order or a Child Protection Prohibition Order from contacting particular individuals who are their co-offenders or victims.
+A Contact Prohibition Order will be granted by a Local Court on application from the Commissioner of Police where the commissioner has reasonable grounds to suspect that the registrable person will seek to contact the specified victim or co-offender.
+If a Contact Prohibition Order is breached the registrable person will face a penalty of 12 months imprisonment, 50 penalty units, or both.
+Section 16D of the Act specifies that Contact Prohibition Orders cannot be issued to restrict contact with the close family of a registrable person, unless the court considers that there are exceptional circumstances which make this necessary.

-This bill and the associated changes to the Child Protection Watch Team will enhance the multi-agency approach to the management of high-risk and high-profile registrable persons and continue to send a clear message to the community that protecting the safety of our children is a top priority of this Government.
+This bill, and the associated changes to the Child Protection Watch Team, will enhance the multi-agency approach to the management of high-risk and high-profile registrable persons and will continue to send a clear message to the community that protecting the safety of our children is a top priority for this Government.
 I commend the bill to the House.